kogakure/website-11ty-stefanimhoff.de/src/posts/2017/website-relaunch-css-grid-layout.md

 ---
 title: Website Relaunch with CSS Grid Layout
+permalink: /website-relaunch-css-grid-layout/
 date: 2017-08-14T12:00:00+02:00
 author: Stefan Imhoff
 description: I redesigned my martial arts website with CSS Grid Layout and added a Service Worker.
-tags:
+tags: ["code", "design"]
-  - code
-  - design
 ---

 4 months of work, 49 hours of coding, plus more hours for designing a new homepage, creating a new OTF font, and polishing up my old 3D models.
 But now my martial arts website [kogakure.de](https://www.kogakure.de/) is online.